OmarIsmailAbdelrahman/MTC-Competiton/README.md

 | **Advantages**      | Simpler, effective for alignment tasks, less computationally intensive | Handles long-range dependencies, better for complex alignments, suitable for real-time applications |
 | **Disadvantages**   | Struggles with long sequences, less effective with context | More complex, computationally intensive |

-#### Spec Augment:
+#### Data Augmentations:
 SpecAugment is a data augmentation technique specifically designed for speech recognition tasks.
 It applies various transformations to the spectrograms of audio signals to make the model more robust and improve its generalization capability.
-Here are the key components of SpecAugment:
+It includes the following transformations:

 1. **Time Warping**:
    - Time warping shifts the spectrogram in the time direction.
 This simulates slight variations in speaking speed and timing, making the model more robust to variations in speech patterns.